MERIT BADGE COUNSELORS

 - Read, understand and agree to abide by the delivery method outlined in the Citizenship in Society Counselor Guide (including viewing videos on page 28 and on webpage) and the badge requirements.

-Turn in completed Citizenship in Society Merit Badge Information Sheet to Council
+Turn in completed Citizenship in Society Merit Badge Information Sheet to Council.
+Please allow 4 weeks to process.

 *If you are a new merit badge counselor, you will need to also turn in a new adult application, position code 42.